Endless Night (novel): Literary significance and reception

 The novel was published in 1967.
 Christie later said she normally wrote her books in three to four months but wrote Endless Night in six weeks.
 The novel is dedicated "To Nora Prichard from whom I first heard the legend of Gipsy's Acre."
 Nora Prichard was the paternal grandmother of Mathew, Christie's only grandson.
 Gipsy's Acre was a field located on a Welsh moorland.
 The Times Literary Supplement of 16 November 1967 said, "It really is bold of Agatha Christie to write in the persona of a working-class boy who marries a poor little rich girl, but in a pleasantly gothic story of gypsy warnings she brings it all off, together with a nicely melodramatic final twist."

 The Guardian carried a laudatory review in its issue of 10 November 1967 by Francis Iles (Anthony Berkeley Cox) who said, "The old maestrina of the crime-novel (or whatever is the female of 'maestro') pulls yet another out of her inexhaustible bag with Endless Night, quite different in tone from her usual work.
 It is impossible to say much about the story without giving away vital secrets: sufficient to warn the reader that if he should think this is a romance he couldn't be more mistaken, and the crashing, not to say horrific suspense at the end is perhaps the most devastating that this surpriseful author has ever brought off."

 Maurice Richardson in The Observer of 5 November 1967 began, "She changes her style again and makes a determined and quite suspenseful attempt to be with it."
 He finished, "I shan't give away who murders whom, but the suspense is kept up all the way and Miss Christie's new demi-tough, streamlined style really does come off.
 She'll be wearing black leather pants next, if she isn't already."
 The poet and novelist Stevie Smith chose the novel as one of her Books of the Year in the same newspaper's issue of 10 December 1967 when she said, "I mostly read Agatha Christie this year (and every year).
 I wish I could write more about what she does for one in the way of lifting the weight, and so on."

 Robert Barnard: "The best of the late Christies, the plot a combination of patterns used in Ackroyd and Nile (note similarities in treatment of heiress/heroine's American lawyers in Nile and here, suggesting she had been rereading).
 The murder occurs very late, and thus the central section seems desultory, even novelettish (poor little rich girl, gypsy's curse, etc.).
 But all is justified by the conclusion.
 A splendid late flowering."

+Read also: Pierre Bayard: Qui a tué Roger Ackroyd?
+Chapter 2: le paradoxe du Menteur.
+Les Editions de Minuit 1998.